6. The business of mission, 11:1-12:50

 Text - 12:15

-de "-" - but, and.
-Given the plot by the religious authorities to kill Jesus, v14, the conjunction here is probably adversative, "but".
+de "-" - but/and.
+Given the plot by the religious authorities to kill Jesus, v14, and the oJ de construction, the conjunction here is possibly adversative, "but", although it also indicates a step in the narrative, ie., transitional.

 anecwrhsen (anacwrew) aor. "withdrew [from that place]" - he withdrew, retired, departed, went away [from there].
 Often with the sense of "withdraw from danger."
 Jesus worked out what the Pharisees were planning and so therefore he moved away from where the plotters were.

-polloi adj. "many" - "A large crowd" is obviously intended.
+polloi adj. "many" - [and] many [crowds].
+Nominative subject of the verb "to follow."
+"A large crowd" is obviously intended.
 A variant "crowd" actually exists, but is probably an addition.

 hkolouqhsan (akolouqew) aor. "[many] followed / [a large crowd [followed]" - followed.
 Although the word is often used of "follow" as a disciple, it is likely that here they followed because of his healings.

-autw/ dat. pro. "him" - Dative of direct object after the verb "followed".
+autw/ dat. pro. "him" - Dative of direct object after the verb "to follow."

-pantaV adj. "[he healed] all [their] sick" - [he healed them] all.
+pantaV adj. "[he healed] all [their] sick" - [and he healed them] all.
+Accusative direct object of the verb "to heal.
 Obviously not everyone in the crowd was sick and so the literal reading "healed them all" is usually taken to mean "he healed all their sick", NIV, TEV, CEV, ...
 Lying behind the "all" is the idea that there "were no failures", Morris.

 kai "-" - and.
 Here coordinative, Jesus "healed them all and warned them that ...."

-epetimhsen (epitimaw) aor. "warning / he warned" - rebuked.
+epetimhsen (epitimaw) aor. "warning / he warned" - he warned / rebuked.
 "Rebuked" in the sense of "ordered"; "he warned sternly against", Zerwick.

-autoiV dat. pro. "them" - Dative of indirect object.
+autoiV dat. pro. "them" - Dative of direct object after the epi prefix verb "to rebuke."
 The antecedent is unclear, but presumably it was those Jesus had just healed.

 iJna + subj. "[not] to" - that.
 Here introducing a dependent statement of indirect speech expressing what those who had been healed should not do.
 As noted above, the messianic secret takes the fore in this passage.
 It may well be that Jesus' desire to maintain the messianic secret simply reminds us that Jesus is no "triumphant Messiah."
 Carson suggests he "wants to separate himself from exclusively royal and militaristic interpretations of Messiah's role", but in the end it is not overly clear why Jesus acts as he does.

-faneron adj. "tell [who he was] / tell others [about him]" - they should [not] make [him] known, plain, manifest.
+faneron adj. "tell [who he was] / tell others [about him]" - [they should not make him] known, plain, manifest.
+Accusative complement of the direct object "him" of the verb "to make" standing in a double accusative construction.
 It is unclear what Jesus is actually ordering them not to do.
 The NIV has Jesus ordering them "not to tell who is was", but this is far too general.
 Presumably Jesus is telling them not to publish abroad the overt miraculous elements of his ministry, cf. 8:4, 9:30; "Jesus seeks to avoid having his healings function like publicity stunts, intended for self promotion.
 Jesus insists here that those healed not become his publicists", Nolland.
 "He strictly ordered them not to surround him with publicity", Barclay.

 ii] Matthew's typical fulfillment formula, cf. 1:22, 3:3, 4:14.
 Jesus' unwillingness to confront the Pharisees and their plots against him, prompts Matthew to quote a passage from Isaiah's Servant Song, Isaiah 42:1-4.